What is Involved During Surgery?

-Depending on the position of your breasts before surgery and your unique anatomy, the doctor will chose one of two primary options.
+Depending on the position of your breasts before surgery and your unique anatomy, the doctor will choose one of two primary options.
 In almost all of the different approaches, the nipple remains attached to your breast tissue (it is not removed and replaced) to maximize sensation and appearance.

 For mild breast reduction, the periareolar approach may be most appropriate.
 This utilizes an incision that is limited to the circumference of the areola.
 While this technique is limited in its ability to lift the breast, it can be effective for select patients with good skin tone and who require moderate reduction.

-This approach limits the incisions to the around the nipple and extending vertically from the nipple to the inframammary fold.
+This approach limits the incisions to around the nipple and extending vertically from the nipple to the inframammary fold.
 This approach is used more commonly for moderately large breasts.
 Your surgeon will be able to review the options in detail with you after an examination to choose the best procedure for you.

-Standard (Wise pattern) breast reduction
+Standard (Wise pattern) Breast Reduction

 This approach is used most commonly and is useful for women with large and very large breasts.
 The resulting scar is in the shape of an anchor and allows for breast reshaping along with significant reductions in breast tissue and skin.
 A marked improvement in shape and size can be achieved with both approaches.